 Loans on a fixed interest rate or on a discounted variable rate have an AOA which is reset on the anniversary of the date the loan was drawn down.
 You can make unlimited overpayments to a loan on any other type of rate without incurring an ERC.
 Please ask us if you are unsure.

-When we recalculate your standard monthly payment for a loan on a capital repayment basis, it must always be based on the term set out in your Offer Document, so you always know the minimum standard payment you need to pay each month to ensure your loan is repaid by the agreed date.
+When we recalculate your standard monthly payment for a loan on a capital repayment basis, it must always be based on the term set out in your mortgage offer and/or mortgage illustration, so you always know the minimum standard payment you need to pay each month to ensure your loan is repaid by the agreed date.

 If you currently pay interest only, your standard monthly payment will be the amount you need to pay each month to cover the interest that has accrued on the capital balance of your loan.